10 Best Under Armour Sunglasses Tested

-Next time you’re taking a run and you’re wearing a pair of armour sunglasses, think about where sunglasses actually first came from.
+Next time you’re taking a run and you’re wearing a pair of sunglasses, think about where concept actually first came from.

 The history of sunglasses began in the 15th century with colorful lenses, dyed with amber, brown stone or nickel.
 The pieces may have looked funny but they did not offer protection, it was our first attempt at protecting our eyes and it was more of an ineffective gesture.

 Way back in history the Inuit Indians were known to have made goggles by tying together seal bones into a spectacle type frame and stretching seal bladders over the frames.
 This allowed very limited visibility but it gave protection against the harsh snow and the sun light reflection which bounces of the surface of snow.
 Did they get UV protection through these primitive sunglasses?
 Given that the seal bladders were smeared with a thin layer of fat, it can be said that they did get a very limited protection from UV sun waves.

 Now sunglasses adorn the faces of children, athletes, politicians, dictators, pop stars, movie stars and James Bond lookalikes, Sunglasses have long been regarded as an invention for those with a sense of wanting eye protection.
 So who was it that launched sunglasses into the public eye to make them a functional part of everyday life and a fashion icon?